 In a manner of several years I became the best player at my club winning most of the tournaments scheduled throughout the playing year.
 More important to me was the joy I was having with the inner game of pool and the feel of control for each aspect of skill; where I was contacting the cue ball, with how much force, what positional results I would get from each situation, and finally the confidence to execute creative shots under pressure to continue my turn at the table.
 I’m seventy years of age and cannot imagine having the mental agility I do without the use of NeurOptimal.

 Reading that makes my day.
 Being a NeurOptimal® trainer makes my day all the time.

-If you have questions about neurofeedback for peak performance or for other changes you would like to see, please contact me.
+If you have questions about neurofeedback for peak performance, sports anxiety or performance anxiety, or for other changes you would like to see, please contact me.
 Or post your questions and comments here on the blog.